Log In Subscribe

 The waterway park will provide a green corridor linking new and existing communities, creating a unique sense of identity: a waterway park for all that will meet a wide range of recreational demands from walkers and cyclists to horse riders and anglers.
 It has the potential to boost the local economy through new tourism-related jobs and additional spending in the area, as well as potential environmental benefits such as flood prevention and improved water management.

-In autumn 2018 the trust dredged part of the River Great Ouse, opening up a navigable route to Kempston Mill for small craft less than a 2ft water draught where the trust has completed a new landing stage; further dredging is required.
-It is hoped this will allow the trust’s own community boat, John Bunyan, and other craft to visit a new IWA Silver Propeller Challenge destination on the river.
-Since John Bunyan was launched in 2013, it has carried over 46,000 visitors and is one of Bedford’s top attractions.
+In autumn 2018 the trust dredged part of the River Great Ouse, opening up a navigable route to Kempston Mill for small craft with less than a 2ft water draught and less than 54ft in length where the trust has completed a new landing stage; further dredging and a winding point for longer craft are required.
+It is hoped this will allow the trust’s own community boat, John Bunyan, and other craft to visit the IWA Silver Propeller Challenge destination on the river.
+Since John Bunyan was launched in 2013, it has carried over 58,000 visitors and is one of Bedford’s top attractions.

 Bedford & Milton Keynes Waterway Trust trip boat John Bunyan at Bedford